What does a Desktop Support do?

 - Cons:

-- Constant need to stay updated with new technologies.
+- Constant need to stay updated with the latest tech trends.

 What is the job outlook for a Desktop Support?